Fuel tanker and cargo ship collide and catch fire in North Sea off Britain, crew rescued

 The collision triggered a major rescue operation by lifeboats, coast guard aircraft and commercial vessels.
 All 37 crew members aboard the two vessels were safe and accounted for, with one hospitalized, local lawmaker Graham Stuart said.

-Stuart said he was concerned “about the potential ecological impact” of the spill.
+Stuart said he was concerned “about the potential ecological impact” of the spill, whose cause was being investigated by the Marine Accident Investigation Branch.

 The U.S.-flagged chemical and oil products tanker MV Stena Immaculate was at anchor near the port of Grimsby on Monday morning after sailing from Greece, according to ship-tracking site VesselFinder.
-The cargo vessel, Portugal-flagged container ship Solong, was sailing from Grangemouth in Scotland to Rotterdam in the Netherlands.
+The cargo vessel, Portugal-flagged container ship Solong, was sailing from Grangemouth in Scotland to Rotterdam in the Netherlands when it struck the side of the tanker.

 U.S.-based maritime management firm Crowley, which operates the Stena Immaculate, said the tanker “sustained a ruptured cargo tank containing Jet-A1 fuel,” when the container ship struck it, triggering a fire and “multiple explosions onboard,” with fuel released into the sea.